purescript-deprecated/purescript-lens/README.md

 Currently, [PureScript][PureScript] doesn't infer constraints [#202][#202].
 If you can fix it, please help out with it.

-What this means for you is that you have to annotate your lens/prism/traversal/whatever with a type.
+What this means for you is that you sometimes have to annotate your lens/prism/traversal/whatever with a type.
-This might sound or look hairy, but the types aren't that hard to figure out and it'll go quite a way to show you that there's no magic going on in this library.
+This might sound or look hairy, but the most of the types aren't that hard to figure out and it'll go quite a way to show you that there's no magic going on in this library.
 They're all just type synonyms actually.

 ----------